-Using businesses in the community for exploration, assessment, and training, is considered best practice in the field of employment of people with significant disabilities, rather than using simulated work and activities at a service provider's facility.
+Using businesses for exploration, assessment, and training is considered best practice in the field of employment of people with significant disabilities, rather than using simulated work environments (such as facility-based services and sheltered workshops).
 When undertaking an assessment, these types of experiences at an employer's place of business are typically called "situational assessments".
 (The Resource Section at the end of this publication contains a link to information on conducting situational assessments.)

 Under USDOL provisions, individuals with disabilities can spend a limited number of hours engaged in unpaid work experiences at an employer's place of business for job exploration, assessment, and training.
-Per the US-DOL, these types of unpaid work experiences are permitted when all seven of the following criteria are met:
+Per the USDOL, these types of unpaid work experiences are permitted when all seven of the following criteria are met:

-- The individual is a person with physical and/ or mental disability for whom competitive employment at or above the minimum wage level is not immediately obtainable, and who will need intensive ongoing support to succeed in employment. - The time spent at the place of business is for vocational exploration, assessment, or training.
+- The individual is a person with physical and/ or mental disability for whom competitive employment at or above the minimum wage level is not immediately obtainable, and who will need intensive ongoing support to succeed in employment. - 2.
+The time spent at the place of business is for vocational exploration, assessment, or training.
 It must be conducted under the general supervision of staff from a rehabilitation organization (community rehabilitation provider, public vocational rehabilitation, or other public disability agency), or in the case of a student with a disability, under the supervision of public school personnel. - 3.
 Employment in the community must be a specific goal of the individual's service plan, specifying the need for exploration, assessment, or training activities.
 This service plan must be the Individualized Plan for Employment (IPE) or Individual Education Plan (IEP). - 4.
 The activities of the individual with a disability cannot result in an "immediate advantage" to the business.
-"Immediate advantage" includes the following, all of which are not permitted. - " Displacement of regular employees. - " Filling of a vacant position by the participating individual with a disability instead of regular employees. - " Relieving regular employees of assigned duties. - " The participating individual performs services that, although not ordinarily performed by employees, are of clear benefit to the business. - " The individual is under direct supervision of employees of the business, rather than a rehabilitation or school professional.
+"Immediate advantage" includes the following, all of which are not permitted. - " Displacement of regular employees. - " Filling of a vacant position by the participating individual with a disability instead of regular employees. - " Relieving regular employees of assigned duties. - " The participating individual performs services that, although not ordinarily performed by employees, are of clear benefit to the business.